-Ingunn Fjóla Ingþórsdóttir is a visual artist living and working in Iceland.
-Ingunn Fjóla graduated with an MA degree in Fine Art from Iceland Academy of the Arts in 2017 and a BA degree in Fine Art from the same institution in 2007.
-She also holds a BA degree in Art History from the University in Aarhus, Denmark (2002).
+Ingunn Fjóla Ingþórsdóttir (b.
+1976) lives and works in Iceland.
+Ingunn graduated with an MA degree in Fine Art from Iceland Academy of the Arts in Fine Art in 2017 and a BA degree in Fine Art from the same institution in 2007.
+She also received a BA degree in Art History from the University of Aarhus, Denmark in 2002.

 Ingunn’s work has been exhibited widely in galleries and museums in Iceland, including the National Gallery, Reykjavík Art Museum and Hafnarborg.
 Ingunn has exhibited internationally among others at the Prague Biennale 5, Check Republic; Cluj Museum, Rumenia and Kunstverein Springhornhof, Germany.
 Works in public collections include the National Gallery of Iceland.
 Parallel to her solo practice, Ingunn is active in the artist due Hugsteypan with Þórdís Jóhannesdóttir.